kruize/autotune/design/APISamples.md

 ```

 **_Code: 324002
-Message: Memory metrics not available, No Memory Recommendations can be generated._**
+Message: Memory metrics are not available, No Memory Recommendations can be generated._**

 **_Code: 523001
 Message: CPU Request Not Set._**